 Consolidation, Object Levels and Object Codes

 Prior to reading the standard on Chart of Accounts – Consolidation, Object Level and Object Codes, it is beneficial to review the below sections to gain foundational information:

-This section discusses attributes of the chart of accounts including consolidation codes, object levels, and object codes, and how they impact accounting and financial reporting at Indiana University.
+This standard discusses attributes of the chart of accounts including consolidation codes, object levels, and object codes, and how they impact accounting and financial reporting at Indiana University.
 The information presented below will walk through a general understanding of the consolidation hierarchy, the appropriate usage of object codes, and the available clearing object codes within IU.

 Introduction – What are Consolidation, Object Levels and Object Code Attributes

 An object code classifies a financial transaction as an income, expense, asset, liability, or fund balance.
 At Indiana University these attribute classes function similarly to accounts in most other organizations and become the basis for internal and external reporting.
 When submitting an object code document, users must specify the following required details:

 |Fiscal Period||An institution's defined yearly period used for the purposes of financial reporting.
 A requirement for submission of object code; it defines the active fiscal years to which general ledger entries can be posted.|

 |Chart Code||Each campus has a unique chart.
 In addition, there are subsidiary charts on the Bloomington and Indianapolis charts to separate the activity of some auxiliary units.
 University Administration, which includes organizations that serve all IU campuses, also has a unique chart.
 A requirement for submission of object code.|